 Sometimes You can Embrace the Shiny Coin

-There’s nothing worse than taking a wad of cash and three months to solve a problem that nobody else sees.
-Or worse yet, to put a bandaid on the problem that only lasts for a month or two.
+There’s nothing worse than taking a wad of cash and three month's time to solve a problem that nobody else sees.
+Or worse yet, to invest tons of time and effort in putting a band aid on the problem that only lasts for a month or two.